open menu

 MOTO - stands for Mail Order - Telephone Order.
 Long before the internet, the only way to pay without showing a credit card was by phone or by post.

-In Axerve Ecommerce Solutions, MOTO means that a transaction is performed without physically handling the credit card.
+In Fabrick Payment Orchestra, MOTO means that a transaction is performed without physically handling the credit card.

 MOTO indicates how the system should behave when receiving transactions.
 There are two options: